Olivia Smart: 2016–2017 season: Debut of Smart/Díaz

-2017–2018 season
+2017–2018 season: First Spanish national title

 In July 2017, FEDH announced that Spain's Olympic spot would go to the team which received the highest combined score at the 2017 CS Golden Spin of Zagreb and Spanish Championships.

 Smart/Díaz began their season on the Challenger Series, placing seventh at the 2017 U.S. International Figure Skating Classic and fourth at the 2017 Autumn Classic International.
 Making their Grand Prix debut, they placed sixth at the 2017 Skate Canada International in October.
 In December, they placed fifth at the 2017 CS Golden Spin of Zagreb, scoring 4.18 points less than Hurtado/Khaliavin.
 Later that month, they won the Spanish national title by a 3.23-point margin, resulting in a final deficit of 0.95 points.
 On 17 December 2017, FEDH announced that Hurtado/Khaliavin would compete at the European Championships and Olympics while Smart/Díaz would be assigned to the 2018 World Championships.
 They finished twelfth at the event in Milan, Italy.